equinix/terraform-equinix-metal-anthos-on-baremetal/README.md

 Select the version of Anthos you wish to install by setting the `anthos_version` variable in your terraform.tfvars file.

-## Download/Create your GCP Keys for your service accounts and activate APIs for your project
+## Download/Create your GCP Keys for your service accounts
 The Anthos on Baremetal install requires several service accounts and keys to be created.
 See the [Google documentation](https://cloud.google.com/anthos/gke/docs/bare-metal/1.6/installing/install-prereq#service_accounts_prerequisites) for more details.
 You can create these keys manually, or use a provided helper script to make the keys for you (Recommended).

 The Terraform files expect the keys to use the following naming convention, matching that of the Google documentation: